mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 Since I am using the Microsoft SWIN model and it is very large, I had to use my laptop to house the model and connect with the webcam instead of using the raspberry pi.
 The raspberry pi takes a magnitude longer to process the model when given an image, so for this demo I just used the processing power I had easiest access to.
 I also had trouble moving the model into this github repo so if you want to see the code, please just sent me a message on Slack.

+It decided to break up my demonstration and testing into the model/tech itself and the user interaction.
+The best way to interact with the device is to use a touchscrren so you can keep the device small and enable scrolling through a long list.
+Also tapping a screen with large buttons is easy and understandable.
+Further, the refridgerator will be electrified, so the device can easily be integrated.

+I intend to make this my final project so the two parts will be put together.
+But the time required to get this far was so high, I decided to make the demo simpler to create and show.